 Limit fishing effort in bottom fisheries on the Eastern part of the Convention Area to the level of a historical average (baseline to be determined through consensus in the SC based on information to be provided by Members) in terms of the number of fishing vessels and other parameters which reflect the level of fishing effort, fishing capacity or potential impacts on marine ecosystems dependent on new SC advice;

 Further, considering accumulated information regarding fishing activities in the Eastern part of the Convention Area, in areas where, in the course of fishing operations, cold water corals or other indicator species as identified by the SC that exceed 50Kg are encountered in one gear retrieval, Members of the Commission shall require vessels flying their flag to cease bottom fishing activities in that location.
 In such cases, the vessel shall not resume fishing activities until it has relocated a sufficient distance, which shall be no less than 2 nautical miles, so that additional encounters with VMEs are unlikely.
-All such encounters, including the location and the species in question, shall be reported to the Secretariat as soon as possible, who shall notify the other Members of the Commission so that appropriate measures can be adopted in respect of the relevant site.
+All such encounters, including the location, gear type, date, time and name and weight of the VME indicator species, shall be reported to the Secretariat, through the Member, within one business day.
+The Executive Secretaryshall notify the other Members of the Commission and at the same time implement a temporary closure in the area.
+Members shall inform their fleets and enforcement operations within one business day of the receipt of the notification from the Executive Secretary.
 It is agreed that the cold water corals include: Alcyonacea, Antipatharia, Gorgonacea, and Scleractinia, as well as any other indicator species for vulnerable marine ecosystems as may be identified from time to time by the SC and approved by the Commission.

+The area of temporary closure shall be defined as follows:

+if an encounter is discovered in connection with the hauling of a trawl gear, it is set as a X nautical mile wide band (polygon) on both sides of the “track” of the trawl haul during which an encounter occurred.
+The “track” is defined as the line joining consecutive VMS positions, supplemented by more exact information, between the start and the end of the tow, extended by X nautical miles at both ends;

+if an encounter is discovered in connection with other bottom fishing gears, it is set as a X nautical mile radius around a reported VME encounter based on the position that the evidence suggests is closest to the exact encounter location.
+The master shall use his or her best judgment based on all available sources of information.

+Based on all the available data, including data on the VME encounter and distribution received from the fishing vessel(s), research survey data, visual survey data, and/or model results, the Scientific Committee (SC) shall assess and conclude if the area has a VME.
+If so, the SC shall recommend to the Commission that the temporary closure be made permanent, although the boundary of the closure may be adjusted, or suggest other appropriate measures.
+Otherwise, the Executive Secretary shall inform the Members that they may reopen the area to their vessels.

 All assessments and determinations by any Member as to whether fishing activity would have significant adverse impacts on vulnerable marine ecosystems, as well as measures adopted in order to prevent such impacts, will be made publicly available through agreed means.